jwaine44/LA_Parker/README.md

 # L.A.
 Parker - Jared Waine's MERN stack project

-This project was created using the following technologies: MongoDB, Express, React, Node.js, JavaScript, and Google Maps API
+This project was created using the following technologies: MongoDB, Express, React, Node.js, JavaScript, and Google Maps API.
+Please refer to the Screenshots folder for some visuals of the project in action.

 ## About